 Reason 9: xTool Laserbox offers 8 safety warning signs in advance

-- With 8 built-in high-performance sensors, xTool Laserbox alarms uses of high laser temperature, error in water cooling system, laser head reset, error in the camera, filter cartridge clogging, and other types of safety risks.
+- With 8 built-in high-performance sensors, xTool Laserbox alarms use high laser temperature, error in water cooling system, laser head reset, error in the camera, filter cartridge clogging, and other types of safety risks.

-- Glowforge only works in the environment under a specified temperature range, resulting in its temperature sensor measures the ambient temperature rather than the temperature of the water-cooling system or the laser tube.
+- Glowforge only works in the environment under a specified temperature range.
+Its temperature sensor measuring the ambient temperature rather than the temperature of the water-cooling system or the laser tube.

 Reason 10: xTool Laserbox shields itself from catching fire

-- xTool Laserbox employs the shield certified to UL94 V-0, the highest fire-resistance rating, making sure it is flame-retardant and will not catch fire.
+- xTool Laserbox employs the shield certified to UL94 V-0, the highest fire-resistance rating, ensuring it is flame-retardant and will not catch fire.